Domains

 Warning

-Please use caution when choosing to delete a Domain, as this action can NOT be reversed.
+Please use caution when choosing to delete a Domain, as this action can not be reversed.

 Clicking the “Delete” button will display a pop-up asking you to confirm whether you wish to delete the Domain or not.
 Confirming this action will delete the Domain as well as anything contained within it.
 This includes users, roles, and applications along with their associated forms, flows, and submission data.
 Essentially, everything involving that domain will be deleted from the system.